Tag Archive for: surgery

 Moderators: Philippe Rouanet (ICM), Leonor Benaim (IGR), Rodolphe Thuret (Montpellier)

-• Conclusions of the report on “Robotization in Surgery: Current Status” – Xavier Martin, Jean-Claude Couffinhal
+• Conclusions from the report on “Robot-Assisted Surgery: A Current Status Analysis” – Xavier Martin, Jean-Claude Couffinhal

 • Surgical Robotics: What Does the Future Hold?

-• The researcher's perspective: Philippe Poignet (LIRMM)
+• The Researcher's Perspective: Philippe Poignet (LIRMM)

 • The CEO's Perspective: Bertin Nahum, Quantum Surgical (Montpellier)